Role and Efficiency of Development Cooperation for achieving the 2030 Agenda

 The 2030 Agenda for Sustainable Development sets high demands for global collective actions that concerns the global partnership for sustainable development.
 Development cooperation, as an important policy field of the Agenda, faces profound structural changes and the purpose, role, catalytic potential and contribution as well as activity patterns and coherent collaboration with other policy fields partly need to be redefined.
 Important contributing factors for these pending changes are especially the influence of rising powers as well as non-state and private actors.
 Simultaneously, there are rising demands for impact measurement and results orientation of partnerships and other multilateral constellations in development cooperation.

-Against this background, the project is centered on the role and effectiveness of development cooperation for achieving the 2030 Agenda and contributes to all clusters in Programme A (trans- and international cooperation with the global South), especially to cluster A “Contributions of development policy to the global common good”.
+Against this background, the project is centered on the role and effectiveness of development cooperation for achieving the 2030 Agenda and contributes to all clusters in Programme A (trans- and international cooperation), especially to cluster A “Contributions of development policy to the global common good”.
 The project addresses research gaps particularly in the following three partitions:

 - Global platforms for development cooperation and rising powers: How does functional, global development cooperation architecture that is coproduced by all relevant stakeholders look like?